- A PhD Loan can fund a PhD in any field lasting between three to eight years.

 - The repayments will be 6% of your annual income above £21,000.

 What Is a PhD Loan?

-A PhD loan is a form of government loan made available to students residing in England or Wales.
-It is designed to help students fund their doctoral or equivalent degree, covering basic costs such as the tuition fee and living expenses.
+A PhD loan is a form of UK Government loan made available to doctoral students residing in England or Wales.
+It is designed to help students fund their doctoral programme or equivalent degree, covering basic costs such as the tuition course fees and living expenses.

 The most common degrees they cover are:

 Note: The official name for a PhD Loan is a Doctoral Loan, however, many postgraduate students commonly refer to as a PhD Loan due to its primary use being used to fund PhDs.